 Responding immediately to the medication, I grab my car keys, purse, and the bemused dog who still anticipates some sort of reward for her patience, I leave locking the front door behind me.
 Arriving at the garden centre I know exactly what to purchase, some spring bulbs.
 Picking up brightly coloured tulips and tall elegant, purple sensation alliums I begin to feel my body relax.
 These simple plants will be interwoven with an assortment of white narcissi, imitating the foam on top of the emotional waves that appear to be subsiding.

 Flicking the kettle on when I gat home, making myself a cup of tea and finally giving into the dog.
 She receives a treat and yet another hug, post more tears from me.
-I lay out the bulbs in the flower beds, scatter the narcissi so they give a naturalised affect and get on with the planting up.
-I feel a smile cross my lips.
-I am starting to look forward to hearing from the travellers and seeing the colours pop through the soil in the months to come.
+Scattering the narcissi bulbs across the flowerbed so they give a naturalised effect and I get on with the planting up.
+Feeling a smile cross my face, noticing that I am starting to look forward to hearing from the travellers and seeing the colours pop through the soil in the coming months .

 My confession is I am human and taking positive action works for me.
 That is not to say I haven’t been thrown about in an emotional sea for most of the week!
 I have gone with it, my friends have been a tremendous support too.

-So I am taking one day at a time, it really seems to be the only way.
+So I am taking one day at a time,which really seems to be the only way.